fghaas/add_depth/markdown/videography.md

 ## Raw drone footage

 <!-- Note -->
-So, what I have here is a drone flight sequence shot at FIXME frames per second with the camera pointing forwards and the drone flying sideways, to the right at about FIXME m/s.
-Or put differently, the drone is flying forwards at FIXME m/s and the camera is pointed 90 degrees to the left, which is exactly the same thing.
+So, what I have here is a drone flight sequence shot at 30 frames per second with the camera pointing forwards and the drone flying sideways, to the right at about 40 km/h or 11.1 m/s.
+Or put differently, the drone is flying forwards at 11.1 m/s and the camera is pointed 90 degrees to the left, which is exactly the same thing.
 Note that the camera wouldn't have to be pointed at a 90-degree angle to the heading of flight.
 We could also be pointing the camera directly shoreward, and then fly at the beach at a 45-degree angle.
 What matters is that we have *some* lateral motion, and that we're able to quantify it which saves us some guesswork.
 In this case though, we have the camera pointed directly sideways.
-And this means that every FIXME frames the camera is laterally displaced one metre, which is a nice hyperstereoscopic distance to work with for this panoramic shot.
+And this means that every 2.7 frames the camera is laterally displaced one metre, which is a nice hyperstereoscopic distance to work with for this panoramic shot.